-Truancy Policy:
+Our Policy:

-- Truancy will be considered if a student is more than 10 minutes late to a lesson, does not attend the lesson at all or is found out of lessons without a valid reason from their class teacher (this includes medical cards and time-out cards). - Students found truanting during the day will be taken to Lecture Theatre 2 for the remainder of the day, supervised by a Behaviour Support Officer (BSO) or a member of SLT.
+- Truancy will be considered if a student arrives to school after 9:00am, is more than 5 minutes late to a lesson, does not attend the lesson at all or is found out of lessons without a valid reason from their class teacher (this includes medical cards and time-out cards). - Students arriving after 9:00am, without a valid reason, will spend the remainder of the day, until 4:45pm, in LT2. - Students found truanting during the day will be taken to Lecture Theatre 2 for the remainder of the day, supervised by a Behaviour Support Officer (BSO) or a member of SLT.
 This is likely to be students found out of lessons, wandering corridors or in toilets without a valid reason.
-Any reason given must be checked by the relevant member of staff. - The student will also sit a detention, in LT2, until 4:30pm. - If the student is found to be truanting during P5, the student will be released at 3pm but then placed in LT2 on the following day, including a 4:30pm finish.
-This allows time for parents to be alerted. - If a student is more than 10 minutes late to a lesson, without a valid reason, then staff should signal for on-call to attend and remove the student to LT2 (see above, if removed during P5). - A 'Truancy' event should be recorded on EduLink.
-Note that this does not apply to tutor time as this is covered by our 'late on the gate' punctuality policy. - SSOs will be alerted to those students in LT2 by staff on duty in LT2. - If a student does not attend a lesson, and is not found, then this will be identified by the SSO and a truancy event added, if appropriate.
-The student will then sit a next day Seclusion (LT2, if unavailable), followed by a 90-minute detention. - Refusal to attend LT2, or failure to meet expectations whilst in there, will result in an immediate suspension, followed by a repeat of the above sanction. - Where truancy is deemed to be a persistent issue, then parents will be contacted whenever truancy occurs and invited into the academy to meet with a member of the year team and collect their child, at the end of the day (4:30pm).
+Any reason given must be checked by the relevant member of staff. - The student will also sit a detention, in LT2, until 4:45pm. - If the student is found to be truanting during P5, the student will be released at 3pm but then placed in LT2 on the following day, including a 4:45pm finish.
+This allows time for parents to be alerted. - If a student is more than 5 minutes late to a lesson, without a valid reason, then staff should signal for on-call to attend and remove the student to LT2 (see above, if removed during P5). - A 'Truancy' event should NOT be recorded as this will be done by the SSO who will be alerted to those students in LT2 by staff on duty in LT2. - If a student does not attend a lesson, and is not found, then this will be identified by the SSO and a truancy event added, if appropriate.
+The student will then sit a next day Seclusion (LT2, if unavailable), followed by a 90-minute detention. - Truancy seclusion will be reduced to 4:15pm, if the student meets clear behaviour expectations during the day. - Refusal to attend LT2, or failure to meet expectations whilst in there, will result in an immediate suspension, followed by a repeat of the above sanction. - Where truancy is deemed to be a persistent issue, then parents will be contacted whenever truancy occurs and invited into the academy to meet with a member of the year team and collect their child, at the end of the day (4:30pm).